danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 ## Load Industry Groups data: Load_Industry_Groups.ipynb

-This process will load the *Industry_Groups* table with Industry Group and Sector_ID from the *Data_STG* table.
+This process will load the *Industry_Groups* table with Industry Group data and Sector_ID from the *Data_STG* table.

 ## Stage Industries data: Load_Industries_STG.ipynb

 We load the file *GICS_Industries.csv* and in this case, keep the unique Industry_ID, Industry and Industry_Group_ID records.
 We then load the data into the *Data_STG* table.

 ## Load Industries data: Load_Industries.ipynb

-This process will load the *Industries* table with Industry and Industry_Group_ID from the *Data_STG* table.
+This process will load the *Industries* table with Industry data and Industry_Group_ID from the *Data_STG* table.

+## Stage Sub-Industries data: Load_Sub_Industries_STG.ipynb

+We load the file *GICS_Industries.csv* and in this case, keep the unique Sub_Industry_ID, Sub_Industry and Industry_ID records.
+We then load the data into the *Data_STG* table.

+## Load Sub-Industries data: Load_Sub-Industries.ipynb

+This process will load the *Industries* table with Sub_Industry data and Industry_ID from the *Data_STG* table.

+## Stage Equities data: Load_Equities_STG.ipynb

+We load the file *SP500_GICS_Combined.csv* that we merged with all Industry data at Equity level and in this case, keep the Ticker, Name and Sub_Industry_ID records.
+We then load the data into the *Data_STG* table.

+## Load Sub-Industries data: Load_Sub-Industries.ipynb

+This process will load the *Equities* table with Equity data and Sub_Industry_ID from the *Data_STG* table.